Hex versus tet meshes in FEA

 shows in the results.

-In the tet mesh, the colors showing the stress ranges following the element boundaries.
+In the tet meshes, the colors showing the stress ranges following the element boundaries.
 This follows from how the finite element method works.
 Using the loads and constraints and the global stiffness matrix, the displacement of the nodes is calculated.
 Stresses and strains inside each element are calculated from those displacements using the shape functions of the element.
 The stresses and strains are most accurate in the integration points within each element.
 But they are extrapolated out to the nodes and saved there because the nodes are part of the geometry and the integration points are not.
-The author suspects that for a tet mesh this extrapolation is more inaccurate than for a hex mesh because of the shape of the tetrahedron.

-So an unstructured tet mesh will effect how the stresses look locally more than a regular hex mesh.
-Therefore if it is preferable to use a hex mesh, and most preferable a regular hex mesh.
-This is also reflected in the manual of the CalculiX solver.
+This is reflected in the manual of the CalculiX solver.
 In the section covering second order hex elements with reduced integration (which are called C3D20R there) it says:

 The element behaves very well and is an excellent general purpose element (if you are setting off for a long journey and you are allowed to take only one element type with you, that’s the one to take)